Skip to main content

 • Stipulate to whom the confidential information may be disclosed

-• Include provisions to prevent the unauthorised disclosure or misuse post-employment
+• Include provisions to prevent the unauthorised disclosure or misuse, post-employment

 Confidential Information of Former Employers